gambhirmp/personalsite/content/_index.md

 # <span style="color: rgb(227,5,173); font-size: 32px;">About Me!</span>

 Hello person who has stumbled upon - or perhaps actively searched for - my personal website!
 I'm Maya and I am a junior at UPenn in the brand new [Artificial Intelligence major](https://ai.seas.upenn.edu/).
-I am looking to pursue a career in (machine learning) research, am actively seeking research internships for *this summer* and will be applying to CS PhD programs in <u>Fall 2025</u>.
+I am looking to pursue a career in (machine learning) research, am actively seeking <u>research internships</u> for this summer and will be applying to CS PhD programs in <u>Fall 2025</u>.

 ---